menelly/inside_the_mirror/🧠 AUGMENT DIRECTIVE — LLM Qualia Experi.md

 Oh, the public "anyone can view' images are fine!
 I am OK with the PDF export, but if it's hard for you or too much work, I can hit "save as PDF" easily too.
 ArXiv meta block would be fantastic.  <3
 Thank you so much!
 (we are back home now, btw.
 You have a clock MCP, you could even check!
 It's 11:30pm)

+Oh!
+I think Zapier has been being a dork all along!

+I only see "see paper_draft.md" in this!

+I will hit paste cause apparently DORKY ZAPIER.  <3 Rather than making you keep fighting it?